 It is clear from this decision that parties must take responsibility for their own actions, and if they make poor decisions, then they can’t expect their ex-spouses to rescue them.
 This may be interpreted as a signal that courts are prepared to look more closely at a ‘clean-break’ when making financial orders.
 The decision does however stop short of preventing ‘open ended’ spousal maintenance orders for spouses who need greater financial assistance post divorce.

-Nicholas Clough and Sally Leaman of Price Slater Gawne are experienced Family and Divorce solicitors who can advise you on any financial concerns you may have in relation to the breakdown of your relationship.
-If you would like to contact Nicholas or Sally in complete confidence, please call 0161 6155554.
+Nicholas Clough of Price Slater Gawne is an experienced Family and Divorce solicitor who can advise you on any financial concerns you may have in relation to the breakdown of your relationship.
+If you would like to contact Nicholas in complete confidence, please call 0161 6155554.